neledov/salesforce-case-download-organizer/README.md

 ## Features

+- **Tampermonkey Integration:** A browser script that communicates active case information to the local server in real-time.
 - **Automatic File Monitoring:** Watches your Downloads folder and organizes new files as they arrive.
 - **Configurable Rules:** Customize how files are categorized based on their extensions and names.
 - **Case-Based Organization:** Sorts files into folders corresponding to your active Salesforce cases and companies.
-- **Tampermonkey Integration:** A browser script that communicates active case information to the local server in real-time.
-- **Graceful Shutdown:** Ensures the server stops smoothly without disrupting ongoing operations.
-- **Robust Logging:** Detailed logs with automatic rotation to help you monitor activities.
 - **Cross-Platform Support:** Compatible with Windows, macOS, and Linux.

 ## How It Works